 Did you know that January is National Slavery and Human Trafficking Month?
 Did you know that each year millions of people are bought and sold as property?
 A video by the Clearwater Human Trafficking Criminal Justice Committee states the “After drugs, humans are the second most trafficked item in the world!”
 Victims are controlled by their traffickers and are constantly under the threat of violence.
 Women make up the vast majority of victims and are often tricked into slavery with promises of legitimate employment.
 Once in the hands of the trafficker, escape is an unlikely future without intervention.

 What happens to them?
 Many are exploited for economic gain.
-You can find these victims of human trafficking in factories, restaurants, people’s homes and in businesses posing as legitimate massage offices.
+You can find these victims of human trafficking in factories, restaurants, people’s homes, and businesses posing as legitimate massage offices.
 Tens of thousands of victims of human trafficking enter the United States each year.

-Through awareness and vigilance the massage therapy industry will continue the fight to eradicate human trafficking from our noble ranks.
+Through awareness and vigilance, the massage therapy industry will continue fighting to eradicate human trafficking from our noble ranks.
 You can participate by educating yourself on proposed legislation in your state and by writing letters to your representatives showing support for bills you believe in.
-Consider purchasing massage products from companies who manufacture locally instead of out sourcing to under paid labor forces in foreign countries.
-You can also take it one step farther by purchasing personal products from retailers like Maliadesigns who manufacture internationally through Fair Trade producer groups that uplift and support women in third world countries and who support organizations that fight human trafficking through donations and education.
+Consider purchasing massages from companies that manufacture locally instead of outsourcing to underpaid labor forces in foreign countries.
+You can also take it one step farther by purchasing personal products from retailers like Maliadesigns, which manufacture internationally through Fair Trade producer groups that uplift and support women in third-world countries and support organizations that fight human trafficking through donations education.